arXiv/arxiv-docs/help/support/2018_usage.md

 don't resolve or off-campus accesses will lead to undercounting, failure to recognize institutional domain names will exclude those institutions and undercount the total institutional downloads.)
-We have identified XXXX million downloads from institutional domain names out of a total of over XXXX million downloads in 2018
+We have identified 27 million downloads from institutional domain names out of a total of over 228 million downloads in 2018

 |	Rank	|	Institutional Domain	|	Percentage of Total	|	Number of Article Downloads	|
 |	:----:	|	--------------	|	----:	|	----:	|